We Ditched HLS and Cut Playback Errors by 22%

 Streaming protocols are designed for streaming.
 This sounds obvious, but it's the root cause of a class of performance problems that plague every platform trying to serve short-form video.

 When I dug into video performance at Reddit, I found a system that had been designed for long-form content and never re-evaluated when the content mix shifted.
 The competitive landscape has changed dramatically: TikTok hit a billion monthly active users last year, Instagram launched Reels in 2020, and YouTube is pushing Shorts.
 Every platform is competing for short-form video engagement, and the technical foundation for serving that content needs to be fundamentally different from what worked for long-form.
-The result is a pipeline that's architecturally wrong for the dominant use case.
-Fixing it means deleting most of the existing video infrastructure and rebuilding from scratch.
-The payoff: roughly a 10x improvement in video performance and a 22% reduction in playback errors.
+The result was a pipeline that was architecturally wrong for the dominant use case.
+Fixing it meant rethinking most of the existing video infrastructure and rebuilding the parts that mattered.
+The payoff: roughly an order-of-magnitude improvement in video startup performance and a 22% reduction in playback errors.

-Here's what's broken and how I'm fixing it.
+Here's what was broken and how I fixed it.

 The wrong protocol for the content